mjoe67886/ai-agents-create-blender-scripts/README.md

 **The most powerful AI-powered Blender scripting tool.**

-Repo has an error please wait or be prepared to download again and a half hour
+Repo error was fixed but you have to rename the add on folder be prepared for how to use section in like 5 minutes.

 ## 🚀 Repository Naming Update 🚀